sayeedkhalshi/content-creation/concept-book/1-concept.md

 Anyway, getting off a flow is unlearning that thing.
 It's a lot of process and lot of connecions and threads, techniques and processes to be evaluated.
 It takes a lot.
 Humans have many micro and macro flows in themselves.
 Then our social context, human context, economics, the universe etc have many many grand and micro flows that we can't even see.

 The more intelligent entities should see more flows, would be able to control learning and unlearning, getting in and out, reuse, influence others flows etc. The more control over flows the more intelligence.
-Basically intelligence in pattern matching in flows and changes and having control over them.
+Basically intelligence in pattern matching by flows and changes and having control over them.
 Character is how a person flows in life, it's their style, it's state and we can snippet a momentum of their life to see how they flows.
+'Learning character' is

 Now when a person have things in their character, doesn't mean they would want to do it until their personal narratives still kicking for it.
 Every person is a story.
 The story itself the memory of the person built upon small stories, all made into bigger stories, layers of stories.
 Those stories and memories are the person itself, without them, the person is no more.

 So learning characters are made into stories.
 Now they are in narratives.
 Stories make us move.
 Story has narratives, narratives makes us predict the next move of our action.
 For example, if you are slicing potato, next thing you will cook it and eat it.
 Very reasonable fit in the narrative, you wouldn't go to moon and fly.
 So the continuity is preicted.
 So what you learn next is predicted by your narratives.
 This narrative can have seperation for manuy people with family, people, earning, properties, jobs, leanring etc and makes us overwhelmed just because we teared apart our narrative and ran all of them simultenously.

+So the idea is, pick any dumb person and find what's the one story that they haven't forgotten, that story building from the time they can remember.
+The story connects all his stories, that story is so complex, the data points are so complex, it has to manage a lot of narratives and still that person doing that perfectly, even he can be mentally dysfunctional.
+That one story is the identity of the person, that story is the person itself.
+Idea is anyone can learn if it fits the story.

 Genuinely a person wouldn't be able to do things, all aren't same narrative build up.
 Possibly from early age of life.

 So, if your brain asks your hand to do two things in the same time, your hand wouldn't be able to.
 If two hands can do two things, that's performance degradation.
+That's single state of action mind.xs

 A person of physics property like vibes/frequency, momentum, speed, rest etc. If your hand, brain, legs, body all are not vibing aligned, they no way you are going to perform.